brandon-m-wang/cs198-75/src/web-hw/hw8.md

       if the current user has already liked the post, and like or unlike the post accordingly.
 The \"$push\" and \"$pull\" options tells the post model to either insert or delete the current user's id (included in the request body) from the post's \"likes\" array.
-Within the try block of // CREATE POST:"
+Within the try block of // LIKE/UNLIKE POST:"
   - type: cbs
     codeblock:
       code: |-